 Eswatini – Swaziland until recently – is a tiny country hidden in between South Africa and Mozambique.
-Small, but with a lot of experiences on offer.
-You can walk through beautiful landscapes, enjoy exciting cultural events and even go on a big-five safari.
-Trot Op! travelled the country for two weeks taking pictures and came back with eight absolute highlights that should be part of any trip to Eswatini.
+It’s small, but with a myriad of experiences to offer.
+You can hike through beautiful landscapes, enjoy exciting cultural events and even book a big-five safari.
+Trot Op! took a two week road trip through the country and came back with eight absolute highlights that should be part of any trip to Eswatini.
 Enjoy!

 Rejoice dear friends!
-After two years of having to stay in Europe with the rest of you losers, I was finally allowed to reenter the African continent this summer.
-This was of course a welcome opportunity, as all my previous trips to the mother continent were quite exquisite.
+After two years of being stuck in Europe with the rest of you chumps, I was finally allowed to reenter the African continent this summer.
+This of course got me excited, as all my previous trips to the mother continent were quite exquisite.
 Just like six years ago, I was invited by the Eswatini Tourism Authority to shoot photos for their image library.
-They would get a whole new bunch of unsurpassed works of art (duh) and I would get to see almost all of the country’s highlights in a short time – a winning deal for both.
-There’s a lot to photograph in Eswatini after all.
+They would get a whole new bunch of unsurpassed masterpieces (duh) and I would get to see almost all of the country’s highlights in a short time – this is what the industry calls a win-win situation.
+After all: there’s quite a lot to take pictures of in Eswatini

-Eswatini is hardly larger than our own Flanders, but has an amazing variety of landscapes on offer.
-Because it’s so small, you can easily do everything by car from one homebase of choice.
-Moreover it’s safe and the majority of the population speaks English.
+Eswatini is slightly smaller than Flanders, but has an amazing variety of landscapes on offer.
+Because it’s so small, you can easily get everywhere in a rental car by yourself.
+Moreover it’s safe and the majority of the population speaks English quite fluently.
 Add to that a number of affordable safari parks and a few colourful cultural events and you get a package worth the trip.
-Eswatini (just like Malawi, for example) could be the perfect Africa-for-beginners destination.
+Eswatini (just like Malawi for example) could be the perfect Africa-for-beginners destination.
 Yet most tourists only stop here for a day or two on the road to South Africa or Mozambique.
-That’s a shame, because the country is worth much more than an extended weekend.
+That’s a shame, because the country is worth much more than spending a weekend in some bungalow.
 Eswatini is a full-fledged destination offering everything that makes a trip to Africa a unique experience, in pocket size.

 “Eswatini offers everything that makes a trip to Africa a unique experience, in pocket size.”

-The biggest obstacle for Eswatini as a tourist destination is probably that many people simply don’t know anything about it, let alone know where they can find it.
+The biggest obstacle for Eswatini as a tourist destination is probably that most people simply don’t know anything about it, let alone know where to find it.
 It doesn’t make many international headlines or World Cups.
-On top of that, once you do know where it is, it will take a little effort to actually get there.
-Eswatini has a new and modern airport, but by plane you can only fly through Johannesburg.
+On top of that, it will take a little effort to actually get there once you know where it is.
+Eswatini has a new and modern airport, but by plane you can only get there through Johannesburg.
 The other option – which I took – is to get out of the airport in Joburg and just take the bus.
-I chose the splendid services of SiyeSwatini Transmagnific, and after four hours of driving, a few snacks and a toilet stop at a gas station where you can see rhinos grazing from behind the urinal (quite a pleasant pee indeed), I was met by Ntsikie at the Ngwenya border post: the world’s most enthusiastic guide.
-It was time to embark on a new adventure, and here is the result: eight absolute highlights of Eswatini, starting with…
+I chose the services of SiyeSwatini Transmagnific, and after four hours of driving, a few snacks and a toilet stop at a gas station where you can see rhinos grazing from behind the urinal (one of my more pleasant pees), I was met by the fantastic Ntsikie at the Ngwenya border post.
+It would be her first guiding experience.
+After a day we were best friends; she proved to be the best possible ambassador for her country and we both cried at the end of the trip because we knew the good times were over.
+We would drive around together for two week: always looking for the next adventure.
+This is the result: eight absolute highlights of Eswatini, starting with…

 1. Meet a whole lot of rhinos in Mkhaya Game Reserve

-Rhinos are damn hard to spot on safari.
-This is because of their horns, which are worth an insane amount of money because a couple of idiots think they can grow their wieners with them.
+Rhinos are surprisingly hard to spot on safari.
+This is because of they have horns, on their noses (hence again, the name).
+These are worth an insane amount of money because a couple of idiots on the other side of the planet think they can grow out their micro-wieners with them.
 As a result rhino poaching has been going through the roof for years.
-Not so in Eswatini, where the parks are smaller and thus easier to guard.
+Not so in Eswatini, where the parks are smaller and better guarded.
 They hardly lose any animals.
-The logical consequence is that you’ll have to have some serious bad luck not to spot a rhino on any safari drive you’ll take here.
+The logical consequence is that you’ll have to either be blind or very unlucky not to spot at least a couple of rhinos on any safari drive here.
 In Mkhaya Game Reserve – a beautiful, secluded park where you sleep in open stone cottages in the forest – you can encounter both white and black rhinos.
 Of the latter only 6,000 remain in the wild, and this is one of the best places in the world to spot them.
 In the larger Hlane Royal National Park there are a lot of rhinos as well.
-Often there will already be a number of them sunbathing near the waterhole opposite the restaurant when you’re having lunch.
-Both reserves offer rhino walks, where you’ll hike through the park with a ranger.
-Six years ago, a mother with calf came idling right by us, and this summer I came face to face with four adult ones dueling.
-They were white rhinos in both cases, which are generally quite chill.
-Should you ever spot a black rhino on a hike: find a large tree and pray you can climb it fast enough.
+Often there will already be a number of them sunbathing near the waterhole opposite the restaurant when you’re having lunch – you don’t even have to go for a game drive.
+Both reserves offer rhino walks, where you’ll hike through the park on foot with a ranger.
+Six years ago, a mother with calf came idling right by us, and this summer I came face to face with four absolute adult units having a rumble.
+They were white rhinos in both cases, which are generally a bit friendlier.
+Should you ever stumble upon a black rhino on a hike: find a large tree and climb it fast.